Jervoise Athelstane Baines: Later life and recognition

 In January 1894, Baines was made a Companion of the Order of the Star of India.
 He had worked on the decennial Report on Moral and Material Progress for 1891 and he was appointed as Secretary to the Royal Opium Commission for the period 1894–1895.
 He retired near to the end of 1895.
 Returning to England, he initially settled in London and became involved in local politics and administration, becoming an Alderman of London County Council between 1898 and 1902.
 He moved to Kidlington, Oxford in 1904, was knighted in 1905. and was a member of the Oxfordshire County Council from 1917 until 1922.
 Much of his involvement in Oxfordshire politics concerned education.

 Baines was elected a fellow of the Royal Statistical Society in 1881 and served a term as its president between 1909 and 1910, following a continuous period as a member of the Society's Council from 1895.
 The society awarded him its Guy Medal in Gold in 1900, making him one of the eight people to receive the honour between its inception in 1892 and 1930.
 Baines was also a fellow of the Royal Geographical Society from 1896, an Honorary Member of the American Statistical Association and an elected member of the International Statistical Institute from 1897.

 He died at Kidlington on 26 November 1925.
 He had married Constance Pyne in 1874, and the couple had a son and a daughter.

-Baines was well liked in the princely state of Travancore for his services to the Maharajah and his generosity to the citizens.
-He owned land in two locations Trivandrum and whilst leaving the State, he sold them at very affordable prices to the local citizens.
-These two locations (Nanthancode Bains Compound and Museum Bains Compound) are now named "Bains Compound" in his memory.
+Baines was well liked in the princely state of Travancore both for his services to the Maharajah, as well as his generosity to the ordinary citizens of Travancore.
+The erstwhile Baines residence in Trivandrum, Lyndhurst house, is currently owned by the government of Kerala.
+The Baines family owned land at two locations in the leafy suburbs in Trivandrum city.
+Whilst they were leaving Travancore, the Baines family parcelled and sold these pieces of land, at very affordable prices, to the local citizens.
+These two locations in Trivandrum (the Nanthancode Bains Compound in Nanthancode suburb, and the Museum Bains Compound between Nanthancode and Palayam, adjacent to the present day Napier Zoological gardens/Trivandrum zoo) are named "Bains Compound" in his memory.